slonyator/kedro-vs-maestro/README.md

                     INFO     Pipeline execution completed successfully.                                                         runner.py:123
 ```

-we not going to digest the logs in detail, but you can see that the pipeline terminated successfuly and you can also see the logs of the individual nodes.
+We're not going to digest the logs in detail, but you can see that the pipeline terminated successfully and you can also see the logs of the individual nodes.
 Via the CLI you can set a whole lot of parameters, in case you want to run the pipeline in a asynchronous way, or you want to run only a specific pipeline, or you want to run only a specific node.
 You can find more information [here](https://docs.kedro.org/en/stable/nodes_and_pipelines/run_a_pipeline.html).

 #### Maestro